jamie-brannan/hundred-days-swift/19__consolidationVi/d059__notes.md

     self.doStuff()
 }
 ```
->The call to `asyncAfter()` needs two parameters, but we pass the second one in using trailing closure syntax because it’s clearer.
-The first parameter is specified as a DispatchTime value, which is the exact time to execute the code.
-When we specify `.now()`, Swift is smart enough to realize that means `DispatchTime.now()`, which is the current time.
+>The call to `asyncAfter()` needs two parameters, but we pass the second one in using _trailing closure syntax_ because it’s clearer.
+>
+>The first parameter is specified as a _DispatchTime_ value, which is the exact time to execute the code.
+>* When we specify `.now()`, Swift is smart enough to realize that means `DispatchTime.now()`, which is the current time.
 It then lets us add 1 second to it, so that the finished deadline ends up being one second away from now.
 >
 >Then there’s the `[unowned self]`.
-This is called a capture list, and it gives Swift instructions how to handle values that get used inside the closure.
-In this case, `self.doStuff()` references self, so the capture list `[unowned self]` means “I know you want to capture self strongly so that it can be used later, but I want you not to have any ownership at all.”
+This is called a **capture list**, and it gives Swift instructions how to handle values that get used inside the closure.
+In this case, `self.doStuff()` references self, so the capture list `[unowned self]` means _“I know you want to capture self strongly so that it can be used later, but I want you not to have any ownership at all.”_

+I still cannot picture what *capture* or *ownership* looks like :thinking:

+>If the closure runs and `self` has become `nil` for some reason, the call to `self.doStuff()` will crash: _we told Swift not to worry about ownership, then accidentally let self get destroyed, so the crash is our own fault._
 >
->If the closure runs and self has become nil for some reason, the call to `self.doStuff()` will crash: we told Swift not to worry about ownership, then accidentally let self get destroyed, so the crash is our own fault.
-As an alternative, we could have written `[weak self]`, which would capture self in the closure as an optional.
+>As an alternative, we could have written `[weak self]`, which would capture self in the closure as an optional.
 With that change, you’d need to run this code instead:

 ```swift
 self?.doStuff()
 ```
 >Closure capturing can be a complicated topic.
-In this case, `[unowned self]` isn’t really even needed because there’s no chance of a reference cycle: `self` doesn’t own `DispatchQueue.main`, so the reference will be destroyed once the closure finishes.
+In this case, `[unowned self]` isn’t really even needed because there’s no chance of a _reference cycle_: `self` doesn’t own `DispatchQueue.main`, so the reference will be destroyed once the closure finishes.
 However, there’s no harm adding `[weak self]`, which is why I often include it.
 >
 >The second piece of code I’d like to review is this, taken from project 15: